Fact sheet: Climate Change Policy and Action Plan - information for proponents and licensees

 • progressively place greenhouse gas emission limits and other requirements on licences for key industry sectors (aligning with and complementing the Commonwealth Government’s Safeguard Mechanism – see below), including the potential for enhanced monitoring requirements for key sectors and the possible requirement to contribute to area-based monitoring networks (Action 18)

 Our licensees must respond to these and or other actions relevant to their sector as we progressively implement them.
-This may include a licence variation to implement new climate change requirement (once developed) or requirements imposed via a regulation or other regulatory instrument.
+This may include a licence variation to implement new climate change requirements (once developed) or requirements imposed via a regulation or other regulatory instrument.

 Our actions will be staged